 Don’t fill out a Best Buy credit card application in 2013 without seeing this review.
-No matter how good the Best Buy card's 0% looks on the service, take a closer look and you’ll see why it's not such a good deal after all.
+Here's a quick summary of why it's crap:

-How many times have you been pressured to apply?
-I don't know about you but I find it extremely annoying.
+Getting back to the details of what BB is offering, how many times have their sales associates pressured you to apply?
+I don't know about you but I find it extremely annoying to be asked every friggin' time I make a purchase at their store.
 You may be peddled one of two cards - either the Best Buy card (store use only) or the Reward Zone MasterCard from HSBC.
 Read these reviews of both.

 Best Buy Card (store version)